flame-engine/tiled.dart/README.md

 ## Credits

-TMX support is work of @radicaled and we have got his code from [tmx.dart lib](https://github.com/radicaled/tmx.dart)
+TMX support is work of @radicaled and we have got his code from [tmx.dart](https://github.com/radicaled/tmx.dart) lib.